-Food accessibility and affordability can significantly influence food choice and dietary quality.
-For example, studies suggest that people living in areas with shops and markets selling a wide range of affordable, fresh produce eat more fruit and vegetables than those living in areas with a limited range or supply14.
-Ensuring that communities have access to healthy, fresh food within easy walking distance of where they live, and improving the retail offer of fresh, healthy and affordable food is important to improving food accessibility and to encourage people to eat healthier diets.
+Food accessibility and affordability can significantly influence food choice.
+Studies suggest that people living in areas with shops and markets selling a wide range of affordable, fresh produce eat more fruit and vegetables than those living in areas with a limited range or supply (Cadwell et al., 2009).
+Therefore enhancing the provision and availability of healthy, affordable food including in retail and catering outlets, educational establishments, workplaces, hospitals and care homes, improving the food retail offer and positively influencing food and dining environments could encourage people to eat better diets.